JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made all enemies drop weapon except for balance or impossible cases.
 All illogical spawning and respawning is removed on several levels.
 Fixed refresh-rate, coronas, floats and > 2 GB memory bugs in dlls.
-Added about hundred missing facial expressions to about thirty NPCs.
+Added and fixed over hundred facial expressions for over fifty NPCs.
 Swapped Colt Anacondas with Ithacas for cop crews arriving by car.
 Cops use GLOCKs, SWAT cops use AUGs and dead enemies drop more ammo.
 Fixed hunters spawning on main hubs and a few NPCs not staying dead.